Eduardo-Morales-Alberti/field_group_ajaxified_multipage/README.txt

 API
 ============
-There is a similar hook like hook_form_alter that works the same way, it allows other modules to alter the forms that are altered by this module. note that it gets called only when the form is mulipaged using this module
+There is a similar hook like hook_form_alter that works the same way, it allows other modules to alter the forms that are altered by this module.
+Note that it gets called only when the form is multipaged using this module

   hook_field_group_ajaxified_multipage_form_alter();
   hook_field_group_ajaxified_multipage_form_BASE_FORM_ID_alter();